YingruWuGit/HiCKey/README.md

 # R package

 In another repository "HiCKeyR" https://github.com/YingruWuGit/HiCKeyR we have the R package of HiCKey.
 The R package was constructed by Rcpp with the same C++ code as here.
+There is a new function in the R package that returns a submatrix of the Hi-C matrix, so user can draw heatmap.

 # Examples